sada-kubsad/NetworkDesign/README.md

 4. Link AVS to ER GW created in Azure from step 2
 5. Setup ARS in Azure
 6. Setup HCX
+7. Setup a test application: NGINX over port 80
-7. Move a test VM from Austin to AVS
+8. Move/VMotion a test VM from Austin to AVS

+### Exit Criteria:
+- VM is moved fron on-prem to AVS.
+- Application connectivity continues to work over Layer 2 extention after VM is migrated to AVS
+- Evaluate how Layer 2 stretch works

 ## Phase 2: Layer 3 Cutover (Internet and VPN Tunnels), one at a time from on-prem to Azure
 ### Solution Description:
 - Add Palos and ILB to the hub in Azure
+  - Required to:
+    - terminate VPNs
-  - An NVA (like Palo) is required to inject routes (default route) into Azure.
+    - Only an NVA (like Palo) can inject routes (default route) into Azure.

+- Setup client VPN
+  - Client VPN to on-prem first to simulate existing environment
+    - NGINX on port 80 could be a test
+- Setup MON in HCX
+  - In preparation for cutover which happens during maintenance window.

+- Routing considerations:
   - NVA --(routing info)--> ARS --> AVS, on-prem
+  -
+- During a maintenance window:
   - Move the VPN Tunnels, one at a time from on-prem to Azure
+    - Customer changes their VPN peer IP to Azure
       - The VPN Tunnel will be to a different IP to the Palos in the Hub
-- The VMs in AVS, need to be able to talk to the VPN Tunnels and client instead of using the Global Reach to on-prem out to on-prem VPN.
-- There are 1000s of tunnels that will need to be moved one at a time.
-- After a customer's VPN tunnel cuts over from on-prem to Azure, they should have routes to get to AVS.
-And AVS should have a single route to get back to the customer's VPN tunnel.
+    - Make MON configuration changes to route internet and VPN traffic through Azure

+    - - Can't have the same encryption domain in 2 separate VPNs.
+  - Internet connectivity

 ### Diagram:
 ![image](https://github.com/user-attachments/assets/e9047f19-f370-45b5-8fe0-944658134e02)

 ### Steps:
-1
+1. Setup Palos and ILB in Azure
+2. Setup a simulated client VPN to on-prem
+3. Declare a maintenance window
 - After a customer's VPN tunnel cuts over from on-prem to Azure, they should have routes to get to AVS.

+### Exit Criteria:
+- Validate VPN cut over successfully from on-prem to Azure/Palos
+- Verify application connectivity to port 80 on the VM in AVS
+- After a customer's VPN tunnel cuts over from on-prem to Azure, they should have routes to get to AVS.
+And AVS should have a single route to get back to the customer's VPN tunnel.

 ## Phase 3: Move Default GW to AVS:
 ### Solution Description: